Satori-Nakamoto/simplewallet-guide/guide.md

 To recap, the sending process went like:

-1. All 3 friends `export_multisig_info` and share their file with the other 2 friends.
+1. At least 2 friends `export_multisig_info` and share their file with the other one (or both).
-2. Each friend uses `import_multisig_info` with all 3 multisig info files
+2. The other friend (or both) uses `import_multisig_info` with at least 1 other multisig info file.
-3. Any of the 3 friends can start the transaction using the normal `transfer` command and generate a file called "multisig_masari_tx"
+3. Any of the friends with imported multisig info can start the transaction using the normal `transfer` command and generate a file called "multisig_masari_tx", which should be sent to at least 1 other friend for signing.
-4. One of the *other* 2 friends needs to sign this file by doing `sign_multisig multisig_masari_tx`on the file
+4. At least 1 of the *other* 2 friends needs to sign this file by doing `sign_multisig multisig_masari_tx`on the file
 5. The signed file is submitted to the network with `submit_multisig multisig_masari_tx`

 If the friends want to send another transaction, they should go back to step 1 and start the process again.